 The Department of Athletics supports the academic mission of the University by providing programs and services to enable students to engage in physical activities as an integral part of the overall educational experience.
 Equal opportunities for male and female participation are provided at the intercollegiate, club and recreational levels.

-Catholic University is a member of the National Collegiate Athletic Association (NCAA), Division III, Landmark Conference, and New England Women's & Men's Athletic Conference (football).
+Catholic University is a member of the National Collegiate Athletic Association (NCAA), Division III, Landmark Conference, New England Women's & Men's Athletic Conference (football), and Mid-Atlantic Rowing Conference.

 As a member of NCAA Division III, Catholic University adheres to the NCAA philosophy statement, places the highest priority on the overall quality of the educational experience and the successful completion of academic programs by student-athletes, and upholds the highest standards of sportsmanship, fair play, and ethical conduct.